-- Staff attendance, performance and training, - Cost control of the budget agreed by the Board, - Oversight of the sales target agreed by the Board, - Risk control, monitoring and identification, and - Day to day management of the Society.
+- Staff attendance, performance and training, - Cost control of the budget agreed by the Board, - Oversight of the sales target agreed by the Board, - Risk control, monitoring and identification, including climate change.

 Decisions on major capital expenditure, investments, new products, risk assessments, new ventures, recruitment of senior managers, non-executive directors and engagement of professional advisers are the responsibility of the Board.